I am often asked through this website and my YouTube channel, which, in my opinion, is the best place to stay in Fuerteventura.

 - Iberostar Gaviotas Park – All-inclusive and highly rated.
 Three outdoor swimming pools.

 - Iberostar Fuerteventura Palace – Adults only all-inclusive with a very high review rating

 - Hotel Calypso – overlooks the beach and is just a short walk into the town centre

 - Fuerteventura Princess – right on a beautiful stretch of beach at Esquinzo.

 - Packages, including flights to the Esquinzo/Morro Jable Hotels

 Villas and Apartments:

-I hope you find my resort guide to the best place to stay in Fuerteventura useful and you have a great visit when you come.
+I hope you find my where to stay in Fuerteventura resort guide useful and you have a great visit when you come.